semgrep/semgrep-docs/docs/contributing/philosophy.md

 Rules should look like code and be easy to read and reason about — hopefully easier than if they were written in grep or a native linter.

 1. **Self-contained rule files**<br/>
-You shouldn’t have to wonder whether you need an additional plugin, dependency, or internet access to run a YAML rule.
+You shouldn’t need an additional plugin, dependency, or internet access to run a YAML rule.
 It should just work.

 1. **Deterministic (implies reproducible, idempotent)**<br/>
 Given the same input, Semgrep gives the same output.